mSvcBench/muBench/Docs/reproducibility.md

 A. Detti, L. Funari, L. Petrucci are with the Dep.
 Electronic Engineering of the University of Rome Tor Vergata

-The paper presents µBench and some performance evaluations aimed at comparing the advantages and disadvantages of microservice architectures versus monolithic ones, and analyzing the performance impact of key architectural choices, such as service mesh topology and the use of replication.
+The paper presents µBench and some performance evaluations aimed at comparing the advantages and disadvantages of microservice architectures versus monolithic ones, and analyzing the performance impact of key architectural choices, such as service graph/mesh topology and the use of replication.
 For this analysis, µBench has been used to generate several microservice applications with different properties, and two of them are derived from a real cloud dataset.

 > Artifact Dependencies and Requirements